sabaatworld/HyperionScreenCap/README.md

 Windows screen capture program for the [Hyperion](https://github.com/tvdzwan/hyperion) open-source Ambilight project.

-The program uses Direct3D9 to capture the screen, resize it and send it to the ProtoBuffer interface of Hyperion.
+The program uses DirectX 9/11 to capture the screen, resize it and send it to the ProtoBuffer interface of Hyperion.

 ## Download
 [SetupHyperionScreenCap.exe](https://github.com/sabaatworld/HyperionScreenCap/releases/download/v2.0/SetupHyperionScreenCap.exe)